longfuxu/longfuxu/README.md

 <h1 align="center">😎 Hi!
 I'm Longfu Xu</h1>

 ## About Me
-I am a **biophysical and biochemical researcher**, dedicated to unraveling life's secrets at the molecular level.
-My focus is not on mere phenomena, but on understanding the fundamental laws set by the creator, guiding life's emergence and growth.
-My vision is to uncover these rules and hopefully construct a functional cell (or other life forms) from the ground up, revealing life's essence through each discovery.
+I am a **biophysicist** interested in decoding viral life cycles—especially viral DNA replication and DNA packaging—from a single-molecule perspective.
+My goal is to deepen our understanding of these fundamental processes and potentially open new pathways for treating genetic diseases and preventing potential future viral threats.

-I am currently working as a **Postdoctoral Researcher** in Professor Gijs Wuite's laboratory at **Vrije Universiteit Amsterdam**.
-My primary focus is on exploring the intricate dance between DNA and proteins during DNA replication.
-I employ cutting-edge single-molecule manipulation and visualization techniques, aiming to decode these vital interactions.
+## Current Research
-### Future Role
+I currently work as a **Postdoctoral Researcher** in Professor [Carlos Bustamante’s laboratory](http://bustamante.berkeley.edu) at **UC Berkeley**.
+My work focuses on a virally encoded molecular motor that packages the viral genome into a preassembled container.
+By investigating how these packaging machines harness ATP binding, hydrolysis, and release to generate mechanical force, we aim to shed light on the intricacies of viral assembly and function.

-I will be starting a new journey as a postdoc researcher in Prof. **Carlos Bustamante**'s laboratory at **University of California, Berkeley** from Feb.2024.
+## Previous Academic Training

-### Academic Education
+Prior to joining UC Berkeley, I pursued my PhD and postdoctoral research in Professor [Gijs Wuite’s laboratory](https://www.gijswuite.com) at the **Vrije Universiteit Amsterdam**.
+Employing advanced single-molecule techniques, we revisited fundamental DNA replication mechanisms using a simplified bacteriophage T7 system.
+One key finding revealed that replication is more dynamic than previously believed, prompting us to propose a “decentralized model,” as detailed in our recent [Nature Communications publication](https://www.nature.com/articles/s41467-024-49612-3).

-- **Ph.D.**: Earned from the **Vrije Universiteit Amsterdam** under the supervision of **Prof. Gijs Wuite**.
-I have using single-molecule techniques, such as Optical Tweezer and Fluorescence Microscopy to study DNA and protein interaction during DNA replicaiton process.
+## Early Experiences
-- **Master of Science**: Earned from the **University of the Chinese Academy of Sciences**, under **Professors Zhiguo Su** and **Yongdong Liu**, focusing on the field of long-acting biopharmaceuticals.
-My research centered on innovative methods like PEGylation and the incorporation of albumin-binding domains to a fused protein.
+My **Master of Science** degree was obtained at the **University of the Chinese Academy of Sciences**, under the guidence of **Professors Zhiguo Su** and **Yongdong Liu**.
+During this period, my research centered on novel approaches to long-acting biopharmaceuticals, including PEGylation and albumin-binding domain fusion, aimed at enhancing therapeutic efficacy.

 ### Research Interests
 - Single-Molecule Biophysics